alex0rpi/Chat-WebApp/README.md

 - Finally, users can disconnect by clicking the disconnect button on the top left of the app grid or simply close the browser window which triggers a javascript beforeunload event that emmits a disconnection request to the socket server.
   </br><hr>

-**Some of the things the app doesn't allow** (at least for now)**:**
+**Some of the things the app doesn't do** (at least for now)**:**

 - _Create private rooms with more than 2 users._
-- No notifications or mentions of any kind are sent or highlighted to the users.
-You just see rooms being created/deleted and messages appearing in front of you.
+- _No notifications or mentions of any kind are sent or highlighted to the users.
+You just see rooms being created/deleted and messages appearing in front of you._
 - _Send files or pictures._
 - _Delete neither rooms that contain users nor the 'welcome' room in any case._ </br>